tuftsceeo/tufts-hub/README.md

 }
 ```

-⚠️ **DO NOT EDIT USER INFO DIRECTLY**⚠️ - use the command line tool for
+⚠️ **DO NOT EDIT USER INFO DIRECTLY**⚠️

-this; only edit the `proxies` section as required.
+Use the command line tool for this; only edit the `proxies` section as
+required.

 ## Quick start 💨